Chris4562022/Password-Generator/README.md

 JavaScript Password Generator

 * This webpage demonstrates the JavaScript Password Generator.
 On this webpage you'll find an application that will generate a secure password through a set of prompts.
-You'll be able to select different parameters that you can choose to include in your password such as:
+You'll be able to select different parameters that you can choose to include in your password such as

-How long would you like your password to be?
+-How long would you like your password to be?
-Would you like to include special characters?
+-Would you like to include special characters?
-Would you like to include uppercase characters?
+-Would you like to include uppercase characters?

 Tools Used:
 ----------